 My husband and I spent a day in Montenegro a couple years ago while visiting Dubrovnik, Croatia and we absolutely loved it!

 I mean, just look at Kotor…

 Beautiful, isn’t it?
-We only had one day to see as much of Montenegro as we possibly could, so we drove a big loop around the Bay of Kotor, up a steep, narrow, twisty road with 25 switchbacks, over another smaller set of mountains to the historical capital of Cetinje, and then finally back to Dubrovnik via Budva and Tivat.
+We only had one day to see as much of Montenegro as we possibly could, so we first drove a big loop around the Bay of Kotor, spent a few hours walking around the Kotor old city (and hanging out with the Kotor cats 😉 ).
+We then drove up a steep, narrow, twisty road with 25 switchbacks, over another smaller set of mountains to the historical capital of Cetinje.
+Finally, we drove back to Dubrovnik via Budva and Tivat.

 Once we were able to peel ourselves away from the amazing view of the Bay of Kotor, we drove to Cetinje, which is the historical and cultural capital of Montenegro.
 I so wish we’d had more time to spend exploring the interior because it was beautiful, too.
 I can’t wait to go back.

-Ok, now for the desserts you must try!
-Just before leaving Kotor we picked up sandwiches, drinks, and a delicious chocolate mousse from a bakery.
+Ok, now for the desserts you must try when you visit Montenegro!
+Just before leaving Kotor old town we picked up sandwiches, drinks, and a delicious chocolate mousse from a bakery.
 We didn’t have much time to explore any other desserts (and I didn’t have this blog back then), so I did some research on desserts to try next time I’m there.

 #1 – Bajadera